kantega/heroku-demo/README.md

 stage, click the arrow next to "kantega-heroku-demo-dev" and select "Configure automatic deploys...".
 Choose the master branch, and click "Enable Automatic Deploys".

 Now, make a small change to src/App.js, save and push to github.
+After a few seconds. you should see "Building app" in the Heroku console.